 WAIT FOR ME – Three cultures and the dreaming

 WAIT FOR ME – Three cultures and the dreaming.
-The pleasure is the treasure.
+Your pleasure is the treasure.

 This painting is an experiment in mixed media painting from a Northland, New Zealand photo from the 1980s.
 I used airbrush inks, watercolor, and oil paints.

-The painting helped me find new expression in mixed media and exploration of indigenous art.
+The painting helped me find new expressions in mixed media and exploration of indigenous art.

-- Observing the free and playful attitudes of children caused me to think of the pleasures they were anticipating.
-Bundled up in the heart of holiday mode pleasure is impatience, joy, competition, leadership, excitement, and memories.
-That observation captured summertime memories for me in Australia and New Zealand causing me to show some of my own journeys beach experiences.
+- The free and playful attitudes of children caused me to think of their anticipated pleasures.
+Bundled up in holiday mode pleasure generally reflect impatience, joy, competition, leadership, and excitement, leading to a bundle of memories.
+Capturing summertime memories in Australia and later adulthood in New Zealand stirred many of my own beach experiences.

 - The inclusion of indigenous art added in 2016, supports my European Pakeha (NZ Maori for the white man) art inheritance.
 I personally love indigenous art and storytelling in their symbolism.
 An inquisitive mind wants to discover the hidden mysteries of cultural traditions in form, color, and design.
 All art has a story to tell …. no matter what the culture.

-- I used the pearl symbolism as an allegory of the childlike dreamed desires.
-A want is fulfilled only when you give up something else to pursue a dream.
+- I used the pearl symbolism as an allegory of the childlike dreaming desires.
+The allegory in “The pearl of great price” is to give up something once precious to pursue a new dream.

-- The Pearl is a treasure and what we treasure we dream of.
-The children were dreaming of the excitement anticipated in waves.
+- The Pearl is a treasure many dreams are made of.
+The children were dreaming of the excitement anticipated in boogie boarding waves.
 A treasured want.

 - The “Wait for Me” is part of the pleasure and tension of chasing after the dream.
-A leader and followers all have dreams, including the animal kingdom.
-All creation reflects desires or passions according to the species’ DNA.
+The leader and all followers have dreams, including the animal kingdom which reflects desires and DNA embedded instincts according to their species.

-The pearl as an allegory for rest in want
+The pearl is an allegory for desired pleasure and rest

-For a high percentage of families in Australia and New Zealand, this is an anticipated highlight in the summer holidays.
-Most people expect pleasure as a climax to a year of hard labor.
-This pleasure is to kick back and relax, find rest for weary souls who chase for fulfillment in the daily treadmill of life.
+For a high percentage of families in Australia and New Zealand, summer is an anticipated highlight to look forward to.
+Most expect pleasure as a climax to a year of hard labor.
+The anticipated pleasure is to kick back, play, relax and find rest for weary souls from the daily treadmill of life.

 The original painting was started in 1988 and like “You Taught me to Fish for Tea” I reworked the painting in 2016-17.